Grant Morris is Of Counsel to Sanford Heisler Sharp and Co-Chair of the firm’s Financial Services Litigation Practice.

-Prior to working with Sanford Heisler, Mr. Morris served as Senior Counsel for First American Bankshares in Washington, DC.
-Mr. Morris has also worked in the Office of General Counsel at the Equal Employment Opportunity Commission Systematic Division, and in the Office of General Counsel at the National Labor Relations Board Appellate Court Branch, both in Washington, DC.
-Additionally, Mr. Morris clerked for Justice John D. Butzner at the United States Court of Appeals for the Fourth Circuit.
+Prior to working with Sanford Heisler Sharp, Mr. Morris served as Senior Counsel for First American Bankshares and worked in both the Office of General Counsel at the Equal Employment Opportunity Commission Systematic Division, and the Office of General Counsel at the National Labor Relations Board Appellate Court Branch in Washington, DC.
+Grant has also assisted various branches of the NAACP across the country, including its national office, in reviewing and litigating discrimination complaints.

-- J.D., Catholic University Columbus School of Law, 1973
+- J.D., Catholic University Columbus School of Law

-- M.B.A., George Washington University with distinction, 1970
+- M.B.A., George Washington University, with distinction

-- B.A., George Washington University honors, 1968
+- B.A., George Washington University, honors

 - District of Columbia, 1979

 “During my entire 30-year corporate career, I can say unequivocally that Grant Morris is the most talented and gifted lawyer with whom I have ever worked.
 The result was extraordinary.” – Sam Cox, Qui Tam Relator and Former Director at Smith & Nephew